rspamd/rspamd.com/features.md

 ## About Rspamd

-<abbr title="Rapid Spam Daemon"><a href="{{ site.url }}{{ site.baseurl }}">Rspamd</a></abbr> is an advanced spam filtering system that allows evaluation of messages by a number of
-rules including regular expressions, statistical analysis and custom services such as URL black lists.
-Each message is analysed by Rspamd and given a `spam score`.

-According to this spam score and the user's settings Rspamd recommends an action for the MTA to apply to the message: for example, to pass, to reject or to add a header.
-Rspamd is designed to process hundreds of messages per second simultaneously and has a number of features available.
+<abbr title="Rapid Spam Daemon"><a href="{{ site.url }}{{ site.baseurl }}">Rspamd</a></abbr>  is an advanced spam filtering system that uses various methods, such as regular expressions, statistical analysis, and custom services like URL blacklists, to evaluate messages.
+It assigns each message a "spam score" and based on this score and the user's settings, recommends an action for the MTA to take on the message, such as passing, rejecting, or adding a header.
+Rspamd is capable of processing hundreds of messages per second simultaneously and has many features available.

-You can watch the following [video](https://chemnitzer.linux-tage.de/2019/en/programm/beitrag/212) from the [Linux Chemnitz Days 2019](https://chemnitzer.linux-tage.de).
+For a brief introduction, you can watch the following [video](https://chemnitzer.linux-tage.de/2019/en/programm/beitrag/212) from the [Linux Chemnitz Days 2019](https://chemnitzer.linux-tage.de).

 You can also check the recent [performance analyse article](https://rspamd.com/misc/2019/05/16/rspamd-performance.html) to have a better impression about how fast Rspamd could be.

 <div><h2><img src="img/features.jpg" class="" height="50" width="50" style="position: relative; bottom: 10px;"> Unique features</h2></div>

 * [**Web interface**]({{ site.baseurl }}/webui/).
-Rspamd is shipped with the fully functional Ajax-based web interface that allows to monitor and configure Rspamd rules, scores, dynamic lists, to scan and learn messages and to view the history of scans.
-The web interface is self-hosted, requires zero configuration and follows the recent web applications standards.
-You don't need a web server or applications server to run web UI - you just need to run Rspamd itself and a web browser.
+Rspamd includes a fully functional, Ajax-based web interface that allows users to monitor and configure Rspamd rules, scores, dynamic lists, scan and learn messages, and view scan history.
+The web interface is self-hosted, requires no configuration, and follows current web application standards.
+No web server or application server is needed to run the web UI - simply run Rspamd and a web browser.

 * [**Integration with MTA**]({{ site.baseurl }}/doc/integration.html).
 Rspamd can work with the most popular mail transfer systems, such as Postfix, Exim, Sendmail or Haraka.